Relationships and Sex Education (RSE) Policy

 Parental right to excuse their child from aspects of RSE

 Parents and carers have the right to withdraw their child from certain aspects of the lessons delivered as part of RSE.
 Parents may not withdraw their child from any aspect of Relationships Education.
 However, following discussion with the school, parents may withdraw their child from any or all aspects of Sex Education, or Sex Education delivered as part of statutory Relationships and Sex Education that go beyond the National Curriculum for Science.
 Where pupils are withdrawn, the school will document the process and will ensure that the pupil receives appropriate, purposeful education during the period of withdrawal.
+(See APPENDIX 3 for the Parent form to be filled out to request your child’s withdrawal from Sex Education.)

 At the end of each academic year, parents are invited to take part in a Parents’ Survey as a way of giving feedback on their child’s PSHE learning over the year.

-APPENDIX 1: DfE Statutory RS(H)E Whole School Guidance
+Appendix 1: DfE Statutory RS(H)E Whole School Guidance

 By the end of Medius/Transitus (KS2) pupils should know: